mcfrann/git_homework/thoughts.md

 -Two strategies I am committed to implementing in my time at Turing are taking short and often breaks along with reaching out for help!

+-Someone who has been a positive presence in the past two weeks has been my partner who has previously attended Turing and has provided excellent insight!